niylii/Printf_/README.md

 # Printf function:

-<blockquote style="color: blue;"> This is a custom implementation of the `printf` function in C that supports various format specifiers.
+<blockquote style="color: blue;"> This is a custom implementation of the `printf` function in C that supports various format specifiers,
- The function writes output directly to the standard output using `write`.
-The function returns the number of characters printed (similar to the standard printf).</blockquote>
+ The function also writes output directly to the standard output using `write`, and returns the number of characters printed (similar to the standard printf).</blockquote>

 ## Project File Structure